Science has proven it: gratitude is good for you.*

 Start a healthy happy habit.

-Keep it simple or go fancy: Pick up a regular ol’ spiral notebook; make a list on your phone; treat yourself to a pretty new journal — or try this fun OK Fine I’m Grateful journal.
+Keep it simple or go fancy: Pick up a regular ol’ spiral notebook; make a list on your phone; or treat yourself to something pretty that makes you want to pick it up.
 Then aim to list 3 different “thankfuls” each day.
 Three doesn’t seem like much, but it’s doable, and you’ll be amazed how quickly they’ll add up.
 You can do this!